Dear Dr. B,

 I’d also encourage anyone who struggles with the blues, to take God at His word, and practice gratitude and think on what is true, right, pure, lovely and admirable.
 When we suffer with the blues, or more severe depression, we often don’t feel grateful.
 Gratitude opens the door to joy.

 I encourage all to think of 3 things they are grateful for as soon as you wake up in the morning.
 Then write them down.
 It has a way of framing your whole day.

 I could give you dozens of other suggestions for fighting off the blues, but I find that when we struggle with the blues, we can be easily overwhelmed.
-I don’t want to contribute to you feeling overwhelmed, so I encourage you to try the tips I’ve offered here and check back frequently for additional tips.
+I don’t want to contribute to you feeling overwhelmed, so I encourage you to start with these tips and those in the linked posts.

-In the meantime, I’d love for you to share what have you or your loved ones have tried and found helpful for beating the blues?
+In the meantime, I’d love for you to share what you or your loved ones have tried and found helpful for beating the blues.

 (If you have a question you’d like Dr. B to answer, contact her here now.
 Your name and identity will be kept confidential.)

 About “Hope Prevails” and the “Hope Prevails Bible Study”

 Speaking from personal and professional experience, a neuropsychologist unpacks what depression is, shows how it affects us spiritually, and offers hope for living the abundant life.

 In Hope Prevails, Dr. Bengtson writes with deep compassion and empathy, blending her extensive training and faith, to offer readers a hope that is grounded in God’s love and grace.
 She helps readers understand what depression is, how it affects them spiritually, and what, by God’s grace, it cannot do.
 The result is a treatment plan that addresses the whole person—not just chemical imbalances in the brain.
 The Hope Prevails Bible Study takes you deeper for more freedom.